About Slifka Center

 - Models the virtues of life-long Jewish learning, living and leading.

-Religion and Spirituality – A robust Rabbinic Team from diverse backgrounds (currently 3 full-time Rabbis), provide religious and spiritual guidance, teaching and learning and pastoral support for:
+Religion and Spirituality – A robust Rabbinic Team from diverse backgrounds, provide religious and spiritual guidance, teaching and learning and pastoral support for:

 - High Holiday Services co-led by students and Rabbis are attended by nearly 2,000 students, faculty, staff and community members each fall;

 - Additional direct support of Orthodox life includes expanded meal service and maintenance of the Yale Eruv.

 Slifka Dining – The Lindenbaum Kosher Kitchen in Heyman Commons, Yale’s official Jewish Dining Room, is central to our operations and outreach.
 We are open to all seven days per week during the academic year.
 Yale Dining meal swipes are accepted to students on a meal plan, as well as faculty and lunch with lunch privileges.
 It is also possible to pay at the door if you do not have a meal plan.